-Technology is "crack", it seems.
-When the Beatles released their “new stuff” on iTunes, I shook my head, again.
+Technology sometimes seems like "crack".
+When The Beatles released their “new stuff” on iTunes, I shook my head, again.

 Most technology breaks when it hits the ground.
 Designers plan it like that, that is their instruction from the "product marketing experts".
 When a cellphone is dropped or dropped in the toilet, it is designed to fail.
 Why?
 So you buy it again.
 The cost of repair is “prohibitive”.
 That is why we have $500 "throw away" phones.
 People love “the next one” more.
 I have seen girls that pray their phones break, so they can upgrade to the new "pink" one.
 Even more entertaining are vegans with cellphones.